 - 2 kohlrabi bulbs (about 2-1/2 inch wide each)

 - Pinch of salt and pepper

-Spoon the mixture into So Easy Storage Trays, Cover and Freeze.
+- Spoon the mixture into Fresh Baby Freezer Storage Trays, cover and freeze.

 To serve: Defrost cubes and warm slightly.